Operator SVD with Neural Networks via Nested Low-Rank Approximation: Example Applications and Experiments

 \subsection{Data-Dependent Operators}

 Beyond analytical operators, we can also consider a special type of \emph{data-dependent} kernels.
-Given a joint distribution $p(x,y)$, we consider which is referred to as the \emph{canonical dependence kernel} (CDK)~\citep{Huang--Makur--Wornell--Zheng2019,Xu--Zheng2023}.
+Given a joint distribution $p(x,y)$, we define which we call the \emph{canonical dependence kernel} (CDK).
 Although the CDK cannot be explicitly evaluated, it naturally defines the similarity between $x$ and $y$ based on their joint distribution, and thus can better capture the statistical relationship than a fixed, analytical kernel.
-Note that its induced integral kernel operator is the (centered) conditional expectation operator, \ie $(\Kop g)(x) = \E_{p(y|x)}[g(Y)]-\E_{p(y)}[g(Y)]$ and $(\Kop^* f)(y) = \E_{p(x|y)}[f(X)]-\E_{p(x)}[f(X)]$, where $\Kop^*$ denotes the \emph{adjoint} of $\Kop$.
-CDK appears and plays a central role in several statistics and machine learning applications, and various connections of CDK to the existing literature such as Hirschfeld--Gebelein--R\'{e}nyi (HGR) maximal correlation~\citep{Hirschfeld1935,Gebelein1941,Renyi1959} are discussed in Sec.~\ref{app:sec:related_work}.
+Note that its induced integral kernel operator is the conditional expectation operator, \ie $(\Kop g)(x) = \E[g(Y)|X=x]$ and $(\Kop^* f)(y) = \E[f(X)|Y=y]$, where $\Kop^*$ denotes the \emph{adjoint} of $\Kop$.

+CDK appears and plays a central role in several statistics and machine learning applications, and various connections of CDK to the existing literature such as Hirschfeld--Gebelein--R\'{e}nyi (HGR) maximal correlation~\citep{Hirschfeld1935,Gebelein1941,Renyi1959} are discussed in \S\ref{app:sec:related_work}.

 One special property of CDK is that we can compute the objective function using paired samples, even though we do not know the kernel value ${p(x,y)}/{(p(x)p(y))}$ in general.
 That is, the ``operator term'' $\langle g_\ell | \Kop f_\ell \rangle$ can be computed as